Orthopedic Fitness Insight

 Your spine doesn't get a day off from load.
 Your belt shouldn't get a day off from doing its job.

-Shop the Body Reapers 10MM Lever Belt ?
+Shop the Body Reapers 10MM Lever Belt → for consistent tension, competition-legal, built for heavy weekly training.

-Body Reapers is designed by an orthopedic Physician Associate with over a decade of clinical experience in sports medicine and injury rehabilitation.
+Body Reapers is designed by an orthopedic Physician Assistant with over a decade of clinical experience in sports medicine and injury rehabilitation.
 Our gear is built on anatomy, not marketing.

 Recommended Gear